 How can I unclog my pores?

 The best way to reduce the appearance of pores is to keep your skin clean without over washing and over drying your complexion.
 When you strip too much oil away, the body will only trigger those sebaceous glands to produce more sebum to make up for it.
-We recommend using a gentle cleanser like SLMD's Salicylic Acid Cleanser, which will effectively unclog your pores.
-Be sure you’re also using a lightweight, moisturizer that contains SPF, like SLMD's Daily Moisturizer with SPF 15.
-This will help reduce damage to your skin’s collagen because exposure to UV Rays not only leave you with a sunburn, but they also break down collagen and cause signs of premature aging.
-Collagen keeps the walls of your pores plump and tight, i.e. preventing them from sagging and appearing larger!
+We recommend using a gentle cleanser like SLMD Salicylic Acid Cleanser, with pore penetrating beta hydroxy acid.

 Exfoliating your skin also plays a major part in keeping pores in tip-top shape.
 Getting rid of dead, dry skin cells not only prevents clogged pores and acne, it also encourages your skin to continue to produce new cells.
 If you hear “exfoliation” and think of a gritty, harsh scrub, think again.
 Don’t let the word chemical scare you – they can be gentle and fabulous.
-You can find our fave three exfoliating acids (Salicylic Acid, Glycolic Acid, and Lactic Acid) in SLMD’s Resurfacing Acne Swipes — pre-soaked pads you can use twice a day, that will exfoliate and have your pores clean in one, simple step.
+You can find our fave three exfoliating acids (salicylic, glycolic, and lactic acids) in SLMD Resurfacing Acne Swipes — pre-soaked pads you can use twice a day, that will exfoliate and have your pores clean in one, simple step.